willrudolph/sdj/README.md

 ## What it is:
 SDJ is a library that reads and creates ".sdj" files which are a subset of standard json/text files.
 Unlike standard JSON, sdj files internalize self-description of the data which it contains.
-This allows for a extremely flexable data format that can describe, store, retrieve, and transmit nearly any type of data using the standard JSON format.
+This allows for an extremely flexable data format that can describe, store, retrieve, and transmit nearly any type of data using the standard JSON format.
 This library transforms between immutable and mutable forms of sdj javascript/typescript objects.